curtsinger-lab/riker/docs/language.md

 Create a reference to a specific path, relative to some artifact reached via the `base` reference.
 The reference could resolve to any type of artifact.
 The flags encode the permissions required (read, write, execute) as well as other flags specific to the open() system call.

 ## Predicates
+**`CompareRefs(ref1 : Ref, ref2 : Ref, type : RefComparison)`**
+Check whether two references pass a specific comparison type.
+For example, RefComparison::SameInstance will pass if ref1 and ref2 refer to the same artifact.
+RefComparison::DifferentInstances will pass if ref1 and ref2 refer to different artifacts.

 **`ExpectResult(ref : Ref, expected_result : int)`**
 Check the result of resolving a specific reference.
 The expected result is either SUCCESS or one of the standard POSIX error codes.
 Any change in the outcome of resolving a reference indicates that a command's input has changed.